Aetopia/Lunar-Client-Lite-Launcher/README.md

 ## Requirements
 Before you begin using LC Lite, make sure that you have Lunar Client installed and also ensure you have your favourite LC versions installed.
-(If you don't have LC installed then the application will redirect you to the download page of Lunar Client.)
+(If you don't have LC installed then LC Lite will download the latest Lunar Client installer.)

 <b>LC Lite will only work if you have bought Minecraft.</b>
 ## How to use & setup?